uafgeotools/parkshwynodal/README.md

-# Denali Nodal Seismic Data along the Parks Highway (Feb-March 2019)
+# Code to analyze Nodal Seismic Data collected along the Parks Highway in Feb-March of 2019
 ## Bella Seppi

 ## University of Alaska Fairbanks